Plumber San Diego

 Inconsistent or low water pressure typically indicates corrosion or mineral buildup within old copper pipes.
 The issue won’t clear up with a new low-flow showerhead..

-Most homes built before 1995 used under-the-slab piping, or plastic piping, which degrades faster than modern copper.
-If you’re seeing signs and your house is approaching 30 years old, don’t ignore it.
+Most homes built before 1990 used under-the-slab or plastic piping (Quest plastic piping), which degrades faster than modern copper piping.
+If you’re seeing signs and your house is approaching 40 years old, don’t ignore it.

 4. Discolored, Metallic-Tasting Water